Compliance & Enforcement

 cases, a violation can be settled by taking corrective action and paying a penalty.
 A NOV can

-also involve monetary penalties, civil suits, or criminal prosecution in failure to
+also involve monetary penalties, civil suits, or criminal prosecution in serious pollution cases.

 Notice of Violation